WeblateOrg/weblate/docs/user/translating.rst

 -----------------

 Once you navigate to a translation, you will be shown set of links which lead to translation.
-These are results of various checks, like untranslated or fuzzy strings.
+These are results of various checks, like untranslated or strings needing review.
 Should no other checks fire, there will be still link to all translations.
 Alternatively you can use search field to find translation you need to fix.

 .. image:: ../images/strings-to-check.png